In Rhythmic Fragments

 Now I know that I am the sphere, and all life in rhythmic fragments moves within me. —Khalil Gibran, Sand and Foam

-In Rhythmic Fragments is a biophilic spatial installation that translates mensurated motions into kinetic architectural boundaries.
-Inspired by the rhythmic flows of liveliness observed at varied scales in the natural environment, the installation aims to engage our mind as a physics engine with contemplative content to evoke lived experience and inspire the sense of being mesmerized and mindful.
+In Rhythmic Fragments is a biophilic space for mindful engagement that translates mensurated motion into kinetic architectural boundaries through a diptych of linear and radial automatous fragments.
+Inspired by the rhythmic flows of liveliness observed at varied scales in the natural environment, the automata aim to engage our mind as a physics engine with contemplative content to evoke memory and inspire the sense of being mesmerized.

-In a hyper-constructed future where untouched nature is lost, In Rhythmic Fragments aims to evoke our perception of and connection to the natural world through interaction with kinetic behaviour in future architectural spaces.
-As systems theory and gestalt perception thread our observation of motion hand-in-hand, concepts of uniformity and randomness, unison and separation shape our own rhythmic movement from individuals to individuals as part of a broader social group.
-Interaction with In Rhythmic Fragments primes this awareness of our movement through synchrony and asynchrony in its kinetic flows.
+In a hyper-constructed future where untouched nature is lost, In Rhythmic Fragments aims to evoke our perception of, and connection to, the natural world through interaction with kinetic behaviour in future architectural spaces.
+As such, concepts of uniformity and randomness, unison and separation shape the rhythm of our own movement; from individuals to parts of a group navigating present space and reconstructions of space in the mind.
+Engagement with In Rhythmic Fragments primes this awareness of our movement through the interaction of waves falling in synchrony and asynchrony in their kinetic flow.

-Blending their disciplinary backgrounds, Dalia Todary-Michael and Saria Ghaziri explore responsive kinetic architecture and performative concepts of liveliness and spatial cognition in the built environment.
+Blending their disciplinary backgrounds, Saria Ghaziri and Dalia Todary-Michael explore responsive kinetic architecture and performative concepts of liveliness and spatial cognition in the built environment.